nhadler/molSimplify/docs/source/Informatics.rst

 Revised Autocorrelations for MOFs
 ---------------------------------

-Documentation for MOFs is coming soon!
+Documentation for RACs coming soon!